-The Clockworks Trust was established in early 2012.
+The Clockworks Charitable Incorporated Organisation (CIO) was established in late 2020 and replaced the earlier Clockworks Trust, founded in 2012.
 Its objects are as follows.

 To advance the education of the public in general (and particularly amongst students and professionals in the field of clock-making, repair, conservation and historical research) in the subject of electrical timekeeping, in practical and theoretical terms, and horology in general.

 To promote research, training and bench practice in the field, to encompass the study of the history, preservation and conservation of all objects in the field of electrical timekeeping, for the public benefit.